Arsenije III Crnojević: Habsburg rule

 On 29 September, Serbs—led by the key person of these processes Arsenije III—started the crossing of Sava and the Danube.
 Driven by further Turkish advance, they fled upstream the Danube all the way to Buda and Szentendre.
 This migration increased the number of Serbs in the Pannonian Plain.
 The privileges that were given to the Serbs by Leopold formed the legal base for the creation of Serbian Vojvodina in the 19th century, if not before.

 Soon, Arsenije III was upset by news that the clergy of the Roman Catholic Church was forcing the newly arrived Serbs to convert.
 Upon reporting this to the Emperor, he was granted the Diploma of Protection for the Serbs and their religion on 11 December 1690.
 In the following years, Arsenije III traveled through the Habsburg realms, including the Kingdom of Hungary, Croatia and Slavonia with this diploma allowing him to stop the forceful conversions, ordering new priests and organizing the church.
 At the same time, he was inaugurating new Serb infantry and hussar regiments that were to aid in the ongoing war.

 Falling out of favor

-As the religious pressures mounted, Serbian leaders met in 1694 in Baja demanding a separate territory where Serbs would settle – Slavonia and Srem were proposed.
+As the religious pressures mounted, Serbian leaders met in 1694 in Baja demanding a separate territory where Serbs would settle – Slavonia and Syrmia were proposed.
 The Viennese court began to view Arsenije as a threat and a burden and started to promote other Serb leaders.